 Cross-cutting metrics that always matter

 The metric set that actually works is opinionated and short.
-A team that instruments fifteen RAG metrics learns less than a team that instruments six and acts on them.
-The metrics above are the six-to-eight that we have found genuinely predict production quality across deployments.
+A team instrumenting fifteen RAG metrics learns less than a team acting on six.
+The metrics above are the six-to-eight that genuinely predict production quality across deployments.

 The harness is only as good as the golden set it runs against.
-Three rules that hold up:
+A golden set is a stack of question-answer pairs that the team agrees represents what good looks like.
+Three rules hold up over time.

-1. Source from real users, not engineering imagination.
-The most common golden set failure mode is a test set that the engineering team wrote — full of plausible-but-not-actual queries.
-The model passes the engineering test set and fails on production traffic because the distributions don't match.
-The right move is to sample live traffic (anonymised), have the SME team or a small panel of users label expected outputs, and use that as the golden set.
-Refresh quarterly by pulling new traffic samples.
+Source from real users, not engineering imagination.
+The most common failure mode is a test set the engineering team wrote — full of plausible-but-not-actual queries.
+The model passes the engineering test set and fails on production traffic because the distributions never matched.
+It is the difference between rehearsing on a stage and performing in the street.
+The right move is to sample live traffic (anonymised), have an SME team label the expected outputs, and use that as the golden set.
+Refresh quarterly with new samples.

-2. Cover the edge cases on purpose.
-A golden set that mirrors production traffic naturally under-represents edge cases — the rare queries where the model fails most spectacularly.
-Augment the golden set with deliberately difficult cases: ambiguous queries, queries that should produce a refusal, queries that test specific Guardrails policies, queries from low-volume topic clusters.
-The eval harness reports per-segment, so the team sees both "median production quality" and "edge case quality" as distinct numbers.
+Cover the edge cases on purpose.
+A golden set that mirrors production traffic under-represents the rare queries where the model fails spectacularly.
+Augment deliberately — ambiguous queries, queries that should produce a refusal, queries that test specific Guardrails policies, queries from low-volume topic clusters.
+Report per-segment, so the team sees median production quality and edge-case quality as distinct numbers, not as a smoothed average that hides the cliff.

-3. Version it, expire it, treat it like code.
-The golden set is in version control, gets PR review, has changelog entries when items are added or removed.
-Items get marked stale when the underlying ground-truth changes (a policy update means the old golden answer is no longer correct).
-A golden set that nobody touches is one that no longer reflects production reality.
+Version it, expire it, treat it like code.
+The golden set lives in version control.
+It gets pull-request review.
+It has changelog entries when items move.
+An item gets marked stale when the underlying ground-truth changes — a policy update means yesterday's golden answer is today's wrong answer.
+A golden set nobody touches is one that no longer reflects reality.

-The right size for a production golden set is 300-500 items for most workloads.
-Below 100, statistical noise overwhelms the signal.
-Above 1,000, the eval-run cost becomes a barrier to running it frequently.
+The right size lands at 300-500 items for most workloads.
+Below 100, noise overwhelms signal — you cannot tell whether the new prompt is better or whether you got lucky.
+Above 1,000, the cost of running the harness becomes a barrier to running it frequently.
 The 300-500 band is the sweet spot for daily CI-grade evaluation.

-The architecture of a working LLM eval harness:
+The architecture of a working LLM eval harness fits on one screen.

 # eval/harness.py — the minimal shape